 • Theater Design (Bachelor of Fine Arts/B.F.A.)

-• Theater Production/Technical Direction (Bachelor of Fine Arts/B.F.A.) - Includes stage management and technical direction.
+• Theater Production (Bachelor of Fine Arts/B.F.A.) - Includes stage management and technical direction.

 *The School of Arts and Sciences also offers general Bachelor of Arts/B.A. degree programs in the major areas of Dance, Music, Theater and Visual Arts.
 An application to the School of Arts and Sciences is required in order to be considered for admission to the B.A. arts programs.